JosueHernandez0000/Powder-XRD-V-A/README.md

 - Let the user fine-tune parameters of the analysis
 - Dynamically detect scan range and scale axis accordingly
 - Support `.csv` files
----

-## 7. Contribution
+## 7. Contact

-Contributions, feature requests, and bug reports are welcome.
-Please open an issue or submit a pull request.
+For questions, feature requests, bug reports, or collaboration opportunities, please contact the developer.

 ---